• Home

 Once you’ve had stable HRT prescribing and regular monitoring for 6 months, we can send your GP a shared care request letter.

-Yes.
-You can continue to receive private prescriptions through our team, and we’ll keep supporting you however you need.
+Yes, you can continue to receive private prescriptions through our team, and we’ll keep supporting you however you need.

 Unfortunately, some GPs aren’t comfortable with shared care, even when guidance supports it.
 If your GP refuses, you might want to look into the Comprehensive Care Pathway, which offers private prescribing instead.